bharat-kadchha/Core-And-Advance-Java-Practicals/spring-framework/spring-IOC-container/README.md

    - SpringBeanFactoryContainer :
-      - This container is defined by the `org.springframework.beans.factory.BeanFactory` interface.
+      - This container is defined by the `org.springframework.beans.factory.BeanFactory interface.
       - it is the simplest container to provide basic support of **DI**.
-      - Bean Factory is also used in lightweight application and applet-based projects because the data volume is significant.
+      - Bean Factory is also used in the lightweight applications and applet-based projects because the data volume is significant.
       ```java
       BeanFactory factory = new XmlBeanFactory(new ClassPathResource("MyBean.xml"));
       ```